sangeetjena/practice/ds/graph/DFS/evaluate_division.md

 Note: The input is always valid.
 You may assume that evaluating the queries will not result in division by zero and that there is no contradiction.

+Note: simple dfs solution, from one edge if we can reach to other edges where the destination value is present or not.
+.if not able to find in one route, then in backtraking devide the value from the total and search for other route and multiply the value, till you reach the final node.
-Note: The variables that do not occur in the list of equations are undefined, so the answer cannot be determined for them.
+The variables that do not occur in the list of equations are undefined, so the answer cannot be determined for them.